stacks-network/docs/src/pages/write-smart-contracts/principals.md

-Smart contracts themselves are principals and are represented by the smart contract's identifier -- which is the publishing address of the contract _and_ the contract's name, e.g.:
+Smart contracts themselves are principals and are represented by the smart contract's identifier -- which is the publishing address of the contract _and_ the contract's name, for example:

 ```clarity
 'SZ2J6ZY48GV1EZ5V2V5RB9MP66SW86PYKKQ9H6DPR.contract-name